tehmi2000/studentserverlessapp/README.md

-# Codeweavers Assessment Project
+# Temiloluwa Assessment Submission

 This project contains source code and supporting files for the serverless application that I created in the AWS Lambda console.
-You can check it out on Github here: https://github.com/tehmi2000.
+You can check it out on Github here: https://github.com/tehmi2000/studentserverlessapp.

 This project includes the following files and folders: